eriktaubeneck/eriktaubeneck.github.io-backup/source/_posts/2014-01-15-sqlalchemy-and-race-conditions-implementing.md

 > As a general rule, keep the lifecycle of the session separate and external from functions and objects that access and/or manipulate database data.

 The reason we must add this into our function call here, is that if we do the `db.session.commit()` after making several calls to `get_one_or_create()` and the `IntegrityError` was raised, we'd have no idea which created object caused it and we'd have to start the entire transaction over (and we'd have to write logic outside the function to handle all this).
 Since our `get_one_or_create()` function is written generally for any model and unique keywords, rather than specific logic tied to a specific model, I don't think it seriously conflicts with the SQLAlchemy philosophy.

 **UPDATE:** I have recanted here and decided that using `session.flush()` is superior to `session.commit()` for line 13 of the function.
 See my [newer blog post](http://skien.cc/blog/2014/02/06/sqlalchemy-and-race-conditions-follow-up/) for a detailed explanation of why.

+**UPDATE 2:** I've updated using a `{}` as a default value in the function as this is typical Python gotcha.
+Thanks for the [comment](http://skien.cc/blog/2014/02/06/sqlalchemy-and-race-conditions-follow-up/#comment-1371570667), Nigel!
+If your curious about this gotcha, check out this [StackOverflow question](http://stackoverflow.com/questions/5712904/empty-dictionary-as-default-value-for-keyword-argument-in-python-function-dicti) and [this blog post](http://pythonconquerstheuniverse.wordpress.com/category/python-gotchas/).

 ## Final Thoughts